 Somehow, as the focus on her age begins to wear off, Autumn's work ethic and art only grow stronger.
-She said most days, she wakes up in her parents' Las Vegas home at 7:30 a.m.
-After breakfast, she breaks out her supplies for a one- or two-hour painting session.
+She said that most days, she'd wake up in her parents' Las Vegas home at 7:30 a.m.
+After breakfast, she'd break out her supplies for a one- or two-hour painting session.

-From there, she dives into her school work.
-Most brick-and-mortar schools can't accommodate her travel schedule, so she does the majority of her schooling online.
+From there, she dove into her school work.
+Most brick-and-mortar schools can't accommodate her travel schedule, so she did the majority of her schooling online.

 Before dinner, it's back into the studio.